naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 ## Create a relation

-Start by creating a schema that would store JSON documents as CLOB objects.
+Start by creating a relation that would store JSON documents as CLOB objects.

 ```sql
 CREATE TABLE BIOS (